IT2810/Go-Full/README.md

 ### Moment

-This library makes it _a lot_ easier to work with date objects in react, as it parses it to the format you want it to be in.
+This library makes it _a lot_ easier to work with date objects in react.
+It contains a ton of useful functionality to handle dates, and can output just about any format with no problems.

 Read more about this library here:
 [https://www.npmjs.com/package/react-moment](https://www.npmjs.com/package/react-moment)